-Writer-director Julio Vincent Gambuto’s debut feature, Team Marco, is out now through Samuel Goldwyn Films.
+Writer-director Julio Vincent Gambuto’s new book, Please Unsubscribe, Thanks!, is published by Simon & Schuster on August 8, 2023.
+His 2019 debut feature, Team Marco, is out now on digital.
 The son of a bus-driver-slash-bread-baker, “Julie” grew up in a large Italian family on Staten Island, where aunts, uncles, and cousins gathered often around Mom’s seafoam-green formica kitchen table for “cake and coffee” — always an Entenmann’s crumb cake — to tell stories, argue about the Mets, and play cards with the neighbors.
 He graduated Harvard with a BA in English and American Literature and Language, with honors, and completed his training as a film director at the USC School of Cinematic Arts, where he was honored as an Annenberg Fellow.
 In 2020, Julio continues his writing and directing work.
-He is currently developing the feature family comedy, The Julie Stories.
 In 2017, Julio founded Boro Five, an independent film and television content production company.
 He serves as Executive Producer of the company’s slate.
 Julio has written and produced film and television content for Nickelodeon, PBS, E!
 Entertainment, and James Franco’s Rabbit Bandini.
 Julio lives in New York City.

 I made a family movie with my family.
 We’re not the Gyllenhaals.
 Or the Sheens.
 Or the Douglas clan.
 My family are not moviemakers.
 But they each have specific, important skills that come in handy on a film set.
 We used to run a bakery when I was a kid, but as my mother famously warned my father — well, “famous” to the inhabitants of a row of redwood townhouses on the south shore of Staten Island — “My son is going to school.
 He’ll become a baker over my dead body.”
 In the sitcom version that plays in my head, my father’s retort is quick and promising: “That can be arranged.”
 After years of writing about my family, I now find it nearly impossible to separate what was actually said from what I imagine was said.